AkmalFirliyanto/AkmalFirliyanto/README.md

 Hello! 👋🏻, My name is **Akmal**.
 I am from Open University Indonesia taking Information System👩🏾‍💻.

-I have interest on Software Development as well coding and gaming🎮!
+I have interest on Website or Software Development as well coding and gaming🎮!
 Currently Studying Dart and Flutter.
 I am open for internship as a Software Developer or Front End Web Developer.

 **Tools**: